virgile-crtl/LeBot2.zz/README.md

 ![GitHub License](https://img.shields.io/github/license/virgile-crtl/LeBot2.zz)

-A **Discord bot** built in **TypeScript** that plays music and manages your server — from temporary voice channel creation to automatic role assignment once members accept the rules.
+A **Discord bot** built in **TypeScript** run with **docker** that plays music and manages your server — from temporary voice channel creation to automatic role assignment once members accept the rules.

 ---